MarwanAl-Obaidi/MarwanAl-Obaidi/README.md

 # Marwan Al-Obaidi

 ## 👋 About Me
 I am a 26-year-old recent graduate from **Metropolia University of Applied Sciences** with a strong interest in **Web Development** and **Game Development**.
-My expertise includes building web/mobile applications, integrating AI tools, and creating interactive 3D environments.
+My expertise includes building web/mobile applications, integrating AI tools, and creating interactive 3D games and environments.
 I am passionate about exploring new technologies and applying them in real-world scenarios.

 ## 🎓 Education
 - **Bachelor of Engineering in Information Technology**